 Festivals have been a tradition in Tubac since 1959.
-The annual February Tubac Fine Arts Festival has a 61-year tradition and is Southern Arizona’s longest running art festival.
+The February Tubac Fine Arts Festival has a 61-year tradition and is Southern Arizona’s longest running art festival.
 The two hundred + artists lure thousands of visitors from all over the world to see the works of highly talented and creative artist.
 The artist tents compliment the 100 shops, fine art galleries and working artist studios that grace the village throughout the year.

 The 2022 Fine Arts Festival is scheduled for February 9th – 13th 2022.
 The five day festival welcomes artist and visitors to a fun and wonderous affair.
 Artist from across the country will present their finest in art.

 Reservations are suggested at hotels, B&B’s, and restaurants in the village and the Tubac Golf Resort for all festivals and events.